 you can see the smoke ring, very clearly.

 I, as is my wont, over-ordered – a side of jalapeno-cheddar sausage to go with my plate below.
 And a smoked chicken potpie made with home-made biscuits.
 This tray did, also, contain the desserts – one of which (the eclair) was not mine.
-So I didn’t, technically, eat two platters of food for lunch.
+So I didn’t, technically, eat full two platters of food for lunch.
+But close.